dbissell6/DFIR/Explorations+Reflections3.md

 ## New Concepts + Lessons + Tools
 One new tool we used was Chainsaw, which proved to be a useful tool for analyzing Windows logs.
-We still need to explore its capabilities more to fully understand its potential.
+I still need to explore its capabilities more to fully understand its potential.

-We also learned how to mount a Windows drive, which was particularly useful in some of the HTB challenges.
+I also learned how to mount a Windows drive.
-This skill is a fundamental one in digital forensics and provides an effective way to access data on a suspect's machine.

 One PICO challenge involved analyzing an .eml file to uncover the identity of the sender and using WHOIS data to trace the origin of a suspicious email.